 Scammers often use the names of real translators, as many freelancers outsource work themselves.
 If your search leads you to a translator profile on ProZ.com or a professional translator website, use the contact form to reach out to this person.

-Emails that consist of a name and a handful of numbers are not universally fake, but you should keep that fact in mind.
+Emails that consist of a name and a handful of numbers are not universally fake, but you should keep the fact that this format is often used by scammers in mind.
 This, paired with other warning signs should be a red flag.

 2. Look for inconsistencies